 An important step towards the development of new solutions that are more appealing to girls is to adopt a user-centric approach that is curious and exploratory.
 This will increase the chances that new innovative outcomes reflect the wishes and needs of girls.
 On that background GAME has, among other things, developed 10 recommendations for engaging girls who are currently not active, some of the recommendations being involving girls as co-creators of the activities and give access to female role models.

 For much more knowledge on Female Empowerment, go to:

 – Based on an explorative approach to knowledge about girls’ leisure time, their motivational factors and needs, as well as what barriers that may arise when it comes to sports participation.

 From Girls’ Perspective: This Is How A Sports Facility Should Look Like

 – A Danish Insight into Girls Perspectives on Sports Facilities

-ENG: Catalog on Knowledge and Inspiration: Attractive Sports Facilities for Girls
+ENG: Catalogue on Knowledge and Inspiration: Making Sports Facilities More Attractive to Girls

-DK: Catalog on Knowledge and Inspiration: Attractive Sports Facilities for Girls
+DK: Catalogue on Knowledge and Inspiration: Making Sports Facilities More Attractive to Girls

 It is high on GAME’s agenda to contribute to the development and organization of sports communities, so that many more girls and women want to join.
 Now, GAME, in collaboration with The Danish Foundation for Culture and Sports Facilities, publishes a knowledge and inspiration catalog that shares insights and learnings.
 The catalog is in Danish.
 English version coming up.